 To receive additional information or to submit inquiries about the Six Week Intensive Workshop click here or call 212-414-9570.

 Can I learn Premiere Pro, Avid and Final Cut Pro in six weeks?

-Yes you can and it's a mistake not to learn both.
-You'll have two weeks of dedicated hands-on instruction in each system.
+Yes you can and it's a mistake not to learn all three applications.
+You will have ample amount of dedicated hands-on instruction in each system.
 Our curriculum emphasizes fundamental editing techniques, which are easily translated between systems.
 The basic structures of Final Cut Pro, Premiere Pro and Avid are similar enough that you'll have little trouble utilizing the essential editing techniques in either application.
 You'll edit scenes in each system, and have plenty of lab time during which to develop your comfort level.
-Our philosophy: Knowing both systems isn't an option, it's a necessity.
+Our philosophy: Knowing all of these systems isn't an option, it's a necessity.